Peace is Not the Mere Absence of War

 A society where Peace, Social Justice and Reconciliation prevails throughout Africa.

 To work for a society free of physical violence and unjust social structures in Africa, while building peaceful and reconciled communities.

 What is the Shalom Center for Conflict Resolution and Reconciliation?

 The Shalom Center for Conflict Resolution and Reconciliation focuses on the root cause of violence in the tribal lands of eastern Africa.
 It was created in 2009 in the wake of persistent widespread violence and dislocation across northern Kenya, and in the aftermath of the disputed Kenyan elections.
-Shalom has made a major impact on peace initiatives in this vital strategic of Africa.
+Shalom has made a major impact on peace initiatives in this vital strategy of Africa.

-Who runs and administers Shalom?
+Who Governs and Administers Shalom?

-How is Shalom funded?
+How is Shalom Funded?

 Who are Shalom’s partners?

 Shalom benefits from the cooperation of the governments of eastern Africa that comprise the Intergovernmental Authority on Development (IGAD), and its work is endorsed by the IGAD executive secretary.
 Shalom also partners with international and regional colleges and universities on peace-building courses, as well as religious association and councils in Africa.